Smidgens/unity-attributes/README.md

 Draws button above field.

-StaticButton works almost exactly as FieldButton with some limitations.
-Bcause it's a decorator, which has no knowledge of the field it's placed on, the method reference must be an absolute path to its type
+`[StaticButton]` works almost exactly as [`[FieldButton]`](#fieldbutton) with some limitations.
+Because it's a decorator, which has no knowledge of the field it's placed on, the method reference must be an absolute path to its type

 ```cs
 [StaticButton("SayHi;StaticGreets, MyModule")]